Sieboldianus/lbsntransform/docs/quick-guide.md

   pip install . --no-deps
   ```

-???
-Why isn't the package available on conda-forge?
+!!! note "Why isn't the package available on conda-forge?"
     This is planned to happen in one of the next versions..

 # Windows